 Champagne is poised for more visitors than ever in the wake of its 2015 listing as a UNESCO World Heritage site, and the 40-minute tGV train connection to Paris means it has never been easier to get to the homeland of fizz.

-Drink in your fill of wine and history at one of these Champagne houses open to the visitors…
+Drink in your fill of wine and history at one of the best Champagne houses open to the visitors…

 Established in 1768, Ruinart is the longest-established Champagne house of all, claiming prime position at the top of the hill on Rue des Crayères and possessing the deepest and most spectacular crayères (chalk cellars) in the region – the only ones to be classified a national monument.
 Ruinart was the first to use these enormous chalk-mine caverns to age its Champagnes, and the score marks of their third-century Roman creators are still visible.
 A visit to the region is incomplete without an opportunity to explore this mythical underworld, topped off with a tasting of the graceful, Chardonnay-focused cuvées of this under-recognised house.
 Find out more